courtois-neuromod/cneuromax/docs/index.rst

    for team-shared logging etc.

-4. **Offer optional tools to strengthen code quality and reproducibility:** code linting and formatting, unit testing, static & dynamic type checking that supports tensor shapes and dtypes, documentation auto-generation and auto-deployment, precommit hooks etc.
+4. **Offer optional tools to strengthen code quality and reproducibility:** code linting (Ruff) and formatting (Black), unit testing (pytest), static (Mypy) & dynamic (Beartype) type checking that supports tensor shapes and types (jaxtyping, nptyping), development containers (Dev Containers), documentation auto-generation and auto-deployment, precommit hooks etc.

 The cneuromax library is developed in the context of the `Courtois Project on Neuronal Modelling <https://cneuromod.ca>`_, also known as CNeuroMod.